Manchu people: Garments

-A common misconception among Han Chinese held that Manchu clothing was distinct from Hanfu.
-Manchu clothes were actually modified Ming Hanfu, despite Manchu efforts to present their attire as unique.
+A common misconception among Han Chinese was that Manchu clothing was distinct from Hanfu.
+Manchu clothing was actually modified Ming Hanfu, despite Manchu efforts to present their attire as unique.
 Lacking their own textiles, Manchus initially acquired Ming dragon robes and cloth through tribute or trade.
 They adapted these robes by narrowing sleeves with fur cuffs and adding slits to the skirt for falconry, horse riding, and archery.
 A strip of cloth was added at the waist, with the skirt pleated for a snug fit.
 Sable fur was incorporated into skirts, cuffs, and collars, trimming Ming dragon robes.
 Manchus modified Han Chinese court costumes by adding a large ceremonial collar (da-ling) or shawl collar (pijian-ling).
 The belief that Manchu hunting attire evolved into Qing clothing arose from comparing the straight-cut Ming garments with the irregularly shaped Qing long pao and chao fu.
 Western scholars mistakenly viewed these as purely Manchu.
 Excavations from Ming tombs, such as the Wanli emperor's, revealed chao fu robes with embroidered or woven dragons, similar to Qing chao fu, but distinct from long pao dragon robes.
-Flared skirts with right-side fastenings and fitted bodices were found in Beijing, Shanxi, Jiangxi, Jiangsu, and Shandong tombs of Ming officials and imperial family.Ming chao fu upper sleeves had two attached cloth pieces, a feature retained in Qing chao fu with sleeve extensions.
+Flared skirts with right-side fastenings and fitted bodices were found in the tombs of Ming officials and the imperial family in Beijing, Shanxi, Jiangxi, Jiangsu, and Shandong.Ming chao fu upper sleeves had two attached cloth pieces, a feature retained in Qing chao fu with sleeve extensions.
 Qing long pao resembled Yuan dynasty clothing, such as robes from Li Youan's Shandong tomb, with flared hems and tight arms and torso.
 Ming robes drew from earlier Han Chinese dynasties, while Qing chao fu appeared in official portraits, unlike Ming chao fu, suggesting they were worn under formal robes.
 In Japan's Nara, the Shosoin repository at Todaiji temple holds 30 Tang dynasty short coats (hanpi), influencing Ming dragon robes.
 These consist of a skirt and bodice with distinct fabrics and patterns, shaping Qing chao fu.
 Cross-over closures appear in both hanpi and Ming garments.
 Tombs from the Han dynasty and Jin dynasty (266–420) in Yingban, near the Tianshan mountains in Xinjiang, contain clothing resembling Qing long pao and Tang hanpi, indicating a long-standing Chinese garment tradition influencing Qing chao fu.
 Ming robes, the basis for Qing chao fu, were prestigious burial attire despite rare depiction in portraits.
 Qing rulers emulated ancient Chinese practices to assert legitimacy, reviving rituals and designing sacrificial vessels closer to ancient Chinese models than Ming ones.
 Tungusic groups like the Udeghe, Ulchi, and Nanai on the Amur River adopted Chinese influences, including dragon-adorned ceremonial robes, scroll and spiral designs, and technologies like silk, cotton, and heated houses.
 The Spencer Museum of Art holds six long pao robes of Han Chinese Qing nobility.
 Han Chinese and Manchu nobles had two skirt slits, while the imperial family had four.
 Qing sumptuary laws permitted nine dragons for first- to third-rank officials and nobles, with four-clawed dragons for officials and nobles, and five-clawed dragons for the imperial family.
 Han Chinese nobles' robes at the Spencer Museum feature five-clawed dragons, violating these laws.